-Biological theorist of personality believe by changing the size of our amygdala, theoretically, we could change how neurotic a person is.
+Biological theorists believe by changing the size of our amygdala, theoretically, we could change how neurotic a person is.
 That is, if you could control the size of a particular brain section.

 The physical structure of the brain may also be linked to personality traits.
 Studies from Cambridge University revealed a positive correlation between openness and folding in the prefrontal cortices.

 It is easy to write the “nature” theory off as something that cannot change.
 People may believe that if you are born with an aggressive temperament, you can’t do too much to change your genes and your tendencies to be aggressive.

 That’s not exactly true.
 Our brains have the potential to change and cause our personality to change.
 One famous example of this case is that of Phineas Gage.
 Gage was a railroad worker in the 1840s.
 While working, he suffered a serious accident.
 An explosion sent a tampering iron straight into his head, damaging a large part of his brain.
 Phineas Gage somehow survived the horrific accident, but not without consequences.